GMMan/psc_slave/README.md

 download is an original version.
 Otherwise, you may run malicious software that could damage the software on your console.

-A SHA-1 checksum will be provided for each release.
+A SHA-1 hash will be provided for each release.
 To check the version of the release you downloaded, look inside the `diag` file inside the folder in the download package.

 Usage
 -----
-Please note that the console's package loader will only load one package.
+Please note that the console's package loader will only load one package at a time.
 You cannot use this and lolhack at the same time (but you don't need to, since you have a shell at your disposal).

 1. Download the latest version from the releases page.